Shivamkanse2104/Infosys-milestone/README.md

 sir asked you to create a group repository and add MIT license.

 it is already created by shivam.. it is right

+jahnavi can you share your thoughts to make the ppt.